Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 How to Make These Little Guys

-Stir the pumpkin, peanut butter, and oats together in one bowl until everything is combined and the dough holds its shape.
-Roll them into 1-inch balls — I use a cookie scoop so they’re all the same size, which helps them freeze evenly.
-Line a dark metal baking sheet with parchment paper and arrange the balls with a little space between each one.
-Pop the tray in the freezer for at least 2 hours before moving them to a storage bowl.
+Stir the pumpkin, peanut butter, and oats together in one bowl until the dough holds together.
+Roll into 1-inch balls and I like to use a cookie scoop so they are all the same size.
+Line a dark metal baking sheet with parchment paper and place the dough balls on it with space between each one.
+Put the sheet in the freezer for at least 2 hours and then move to a bowl.
 They keep for up to 3 weeks frozen.

 Prep Time: 10 min | Freeze Time: 2 hours | Makes: ~24 balls

-Store them in a metal bowl in the freezer so they’re always grab-and-go ready.
-And if your girl has a sensitive stomach, these pair beautifully with info from 5 Best Dog Foods for Allergies: Finding the Right Diet for Your Allergic Dog.
+I store them in a metal bowl in the freezer so they’re always ready to go.
+And if your girl has a sensitive stomach, these are a great complement to my post about 5 Best Dog Foods for Allergies: Finding the Right Diet for Your Allergic Dog.

 📸 Photo credit: Instagram @yourdogsfavoritefoodblog